Wine Reviews

 Mark Herold 2014 “Collide” Red, California

 Despite drinking like a luxury Napa wine, this is something very different.
-Exactly where the grapes come from is unclear.
-It’s a blend of Tempranillo, Petite Sirah, Graciano, Carignan, Syrah, and Alicante Bouschet, so probably much of the fruit comes from older vineyards in Sonoma and the Central Coast.
+Strictly, where the grapes come from is unclear.
+It is a blend of Tempranillo, Petite Sirah, Graciano, Carignan, Syrah, and Alicante Bouschet, so much of the fruit probably comes from older vineyards in Sonoma and the Central Coast.

 The style is pure fruit, with bursts of blackberry, cola, and sweet vanilla.
 The voluptuous richness is balanced with milk chocolate and hawthorn.
 I’d say this bottle under-represents its ABV on the label.
 I would be surprised if it weren’t 16.1% alcohol.